 EL Testing took place in January and February.
 The ACCESS test included assessments in the four domains of language proficiency: listening, speaking, reading, and writing.
-We anticipate receiving results in late summer and individual results will be mailed home at that time.
+We anticipate parents receiving individual student results via mail in early September.

 When a student takes an WIDA Access screener, you get a score.
 Often you’ll also get some indication of what that score means, expressed as an English level or label, for example “beginner” or “advanced”.
 There are many different English leveling systems in use, which have implicit or explicit leveling systems built into their scoring.